 But the best way to meet Mr. Bright and the Greeks would be to reason with them.
-We, for ourselves, venture to say to these gentlemen,-You are in a great error in condemning this war merely because the Turks are barbarians-because the Greek Christians, who are represented by the Czar, and against whom has favoured us with an exposition of one of we are making war, as if to defend the in- the means by which he lives politically.
-It tegrity of Turkey, are the best portion of seems he cannot do without a spy; the Fouché Turkey.
-We grant you your whole case ; but is essential to the Napoleon.
-This is a humiyou are still quite wrong.
-If this were a war liating confession.
-The Fouché-ism must also for Turkey and for Turkish institutions, it would be co-extensive with the Napoleonic influences. be a very absurd war.
-But it happens to be a That is certainly an Idée Napoléonienne.
-In war against Russia; and that fact constitutes it a sensible-more, a holy war.
+We, for ourselves, venture to say to these gentlemen, -You are in a great error in condemning this war merely because the Turks are barbarians-because the Greek Christians, who are represented by the Czar, and against whom we are making war, as if to defend the integrity of Turkey, are the best portion of Turkey.
+We grant you your whole case; but you are still quite wrong.
+If this were a war for Turkey and for Turkish institutions, it would be a very absurd war.
+But it happens to be a war against Russia; and that fact constitutes it a sensible-more, a holy war.
 Our national pretence of defending the integrity and independence of a Sultan who, in accepting our defence, becomes our satrap, is a mere pretence.
-Our Government's (Palmerston's) profession there is French material, there is the Naof faith in the Turkish capacity to attain civilisation is a sham.
+Our Government's (Palmerston's) profession there is French material, there is the Naof faith in the Turkish capacity to attain civi- poleonian idea embedied in a specimen of priesthood: and he considers that if the bishops lisation is a sham.
 Yet, still, the war may be the Fouché tribe.
 Enter a French harbour vindicated.
-In the first place, the Government, which has no liberal conceptions or contemplations, and which takes as its allies, in crushing a despot, other despots, is perfectly right in insisting on the maintenance of the Balance of Power in the East.
-But Mr. Bright and the Greeks overlook the circumstance that this empire is sustaining the Government because the war is believed to be a war against the principle of despotism,-for human freedombecause there is a national faith in the "eventualities" of the war.
+In the first place, the Government, armed with an Italian, an English, or an which has no liberal conceptions or contempla- American passport, and you are from that motions, and which takes as its allies, in crushing ment watched as if the Emperor upon his a despot, other despots, is perfectly right in in- throne conceived that the passage from Mar- Nationalists to fight any fight at all against the sisting on the maintenance of the Balance of Power in the East.
+But Mr. Bright and the in the sentimental sense.
+Ascend the hill priesthood.
+In that protest there is a melancholy Greeks overlook the circumstance that this empire is sustaining the Government because the war is believed to be a war against the principle of despotism,-for human freedom because there is a national faith in the "eventualities" of the war.